 Therefore, when a serious problem arises between people in the school (and this can be any combination of people such as parent-teacher, parent-parent, parent-administrator, teacher-administrator, student-teacher, school board member-administrator, etc.), the parties involved are to meet to seek the Lord's solution in the matter.
 This is a Matthew 18 meeting.
 Almost all problems can be resolved at this level.
 See additional guidelines below that will facilitate this process.
 The few problems which are not resolved at level one, move on to the next level, which includes another person, usually the principal who may be involved in a joint conference with the parties.
-Beyond this level, the matter may be taken to the School Board by the school administrator.

-If these procedures are followed with the right spirit, a matter of this type would rarely, if ever, have to go before the school board.
 In practical terms, the applications of this principle become clearer when each person realizes that they GO ONLY TO THE PEOPLE INVOLVED when starting this procedure.
 Persons in school authority will not accept complaints about school personnel if the complainer has not gone to the person according to Matthew 18, nor will the complainer speak critically of the other person to people within or without the school family prior to meeting to resolve the difference.
 There is no by-pass of steps, or people, for issues are to be handled decently and in order-one step at a time-directly with and about the matter at hand in the application of these biblical principles.